 Focusing on buffs and special effects, the Astrologian is a specialist class added with the Heavensward expansion.

 These are just a handful of FFXIV’s job classes.
-Others include Bard, Monk, Summoner, Samurai, Machinist, and Red Mage.
-The Shadowbringer expansion also adds two additional classes: Gunbreaker and Dancer.
+Others include Bard, Monk, Summoner, Samurai, Machinist, Red Mage, Gunbreaker and Dancer.
+The Endwalker expansion also adds two additional classes: Sage and Reaper.

 Final Fantasy XIV features a sprawling interconnected world of diverse locales, home to all kinds of creatures.
 You’ll start out in one the three main territories: Limsa Lominsa if you chose a Marauder or Arcanist; Ul’dah if you choose a Pugilist, Gladiator, or Thaumaturge; or Gridania if you choose an Archer, Lancer, or Conjurer.
 These, however, are merely your starting points - you'll be free to travel to all three as you explore the realm.